Last Updated on May 21, 2024

 We wrote an article ANSI Lock Grades Explained previously, but there is another increasingly common door hardware grading system in use that is appearing on new products called the BHMA rating.
 What is it, and what does it mean for you?

-A little background on the topic: ANSI is the American National Standards Institute, and their job is to oversee the standards of all sorts of products, both for domestic and international use, being manufactured in the US today.
+A little background on the topic: ANSI is the American National Standards Institute, and it’s their job is to oversee the standards of all sorts of products, both for domestic and international use, being manufactured in the US today.

 The ANSI rating is a one-number rating for a given lock or component within the lock.
 Residential ANSI lock grades are usually Grade 3 and Grade 2.
 This does not mean that you won’t find Grade 1 (the best ANSI grade) that also has a BHMA rating, but most hardware designed for home use is not at this level of construction.

-Why the need for the new rating?
-Sometimes companies advertise in a sneaky and misleading manner.
-Look at this picture from a manufacture.
+Why the need for a new rating?
+Sometimes companies advertise in a sneakily and misleadingly manner.
+Look at this picture from a manufacturer.
 Notice it says ANSI Grade-1 deadbolt rating.
 That’s the deadbolt’s rating.
 It is NOT the lock body rating.
-How would you know?The BHMA rating hopes to simplify that, at least on product packaging.
+How would you know?
+The BHMA rating hopes to simplify that, at least on product packaging.
 Let’s break down what each component of a BHMA rating means.

 BHMA Security Rating